tipsy/profile-summary-for-github/README.md

 You can build a profile summary for any GitHub profile using `-Dunrestricted=true`:

-* `java -Dno-restriction=true -jar target/github-profile-summary-1.0-jar-with-dependencies.jar`
+* `java -Dunrestricted=true -jar target/github-profile-summary-1.0-jar-with-dependencies.jar`

 ## run locally with docker